thatsdone/openstack-java-cli/README.md

 Synopsis is like the following:
 <pre>
-jopst COMPONENTS [COMMON OPTIONS] SUB-COMMAND [SUB-COMMAND SPECIFIC OPTIONS]
+jopst COMPONENT [COMMON OPTIONS] SUB-COMMAND [SUB-COMMAND SPECIFIC OPTIONS]
 </pre>

 'jopst' is a simple shell script, and if you want to change versions of dependency libraries, please modify that.

-**COMPONENTS**
+**COMPONENT**

 Either of the following (currently):